Fuusio/Robopupu/README.md

 ## Changelog

+### 0.5.0
+* Implemented the first version of the support to use Fragment classes (e.g. MapFragment) as Views using delegate classes ViewFragmentDelegate, ViewCompatFragmentDelegate, FeatureViewFragmentDelagate, and FeatureViewCompatFragmentDelagate.

 ### 0.4.10
 * Fixed the class FeatureDialogFragment to be extended from ViewDialogFragment instead of ViewCompatDialogFragment.
 * Added initial support to use Fragment classes (e.g. MapFragment) as Views using delegate classes ViewFragmentDelegate and FeatureViewFragmentDelagate.